Grub4K/kamyroll-gui/README.md

-The settings menu has two fields where a "filename format" is accepted, `Episode filename format` and `Movie fiename format` These use python string formatting, everything inside of curly braces (`{}`) will be replaced with a value, if it is supported.
+The settings menu has two fields where a "filename format" is accepted, `Episode filename format` and `Movie fiename format` These use python string formatting, everything inside curly braces (`{}`) will be replaced with a value, if it is supported.
 For example `{series} - {episode}` will become `One Piece - 1`.
 Use `{{` and `}}` if you want to use `{` or `}` literally.
 For more information read the [Python documentation](https://docs.python.org/3/library/string.html#format-string-syntax).

 These values are available for formatting:

 - `title`: The title of the media
 - `duration`: The duration of the video in milliseconds
 - `description`: A description
 - `year`: The release year

-In addition for an episode these values are available:
+In addition, for an episode these values are available:

 - `series`: The series the episode is from
 - `season`: The number of the season
 - `season_name`: The name of the season
 - `episode`: The number of the episode
 - `episode_disp`: A string value representing the number
   - For something like specials it might show `Special 1`
 - `date`: The release date

 ### Write separate subtitle files

 This option will enable you to write a `.mp4` file and many `.ass` files instead of a single `.mkv` file.
-To help structuring it clearly, there is also a field called `Subtitle prefix`.
+To help structure it clearly, there is also a field called `Subtitle prefix`.
 If used the file will be prefixed with that name.

 If the movie file was `One Piece/One Piece - 01.mp4`